BapakFair/email-sender-nodejs-sendgrid/README.md

-simple sender email using nodejs & sendgrid
+simple sender looping one by one email using nodejs & sendgrid

 clone this repo